rubanero14/get-latest-currency-details/README.md

-# To run this app locally, run the commands as below;
+# To run this app locally, run the commands as below:

 ```
 git clone https://github.com/rubanero14/get-latest-currency-details.git